Heart of Guatemala - 7 Days

 Quetzaltenango

-Early this morning before breakfast, you’ll hop on a chicken bus – a truly local experience, chicken buses are a source of national and personal pride.
-This popular transport option unique to Guatemala has little to do with actual chickens – they are old American school busses passed down to new owners who decked them out in bright colours and decorations.
-Each bus is unique to the independent driver, many of whom have made this their sole business.
-The chicken bus will take you to a local market – Almolonga – famed for its giant vegetables, which some believe were blessed by God.
+Early this morning before breakfast, you’ll hop on a chicken bus.
+This popular transport option is a local experience distinct to Guatemala and has little to do with actual chickens – they are old American school busses passed down to new owners who decked them out in bright colours and decorations.
+The chicken bus will take you to a local market, Almolonga, known for its giant vegetables, which some believe were blessed by God.
 Whether you believe the vegetables are a gift from above or due to the high amounts of fertiliser used by locals, this colourful market is a great place to rub shoulders with the locals and maybe pick up a giant carrot.
-Afterward, return to your hotel for breakfast.
+After, return to your hotel for breakfast.

 Day 4